 Each committee of the Board operates under a formal charter or mandate which is reviewed, and updated as necessary, on an annual or more frequent basis if necessary.
-A copy of each mandate can be found on the Corporation's website at www.o3mining.com.
+A copy of each mandate can be found on the Corporation's website (www.o3mining.com).
 In fulfilling its responsibilities, the Board delegates day-to-day authority to management of the Corporation, while reserving the ability to review management decisions and exercise final judgement on any matter.
 In accordance with applicable legal requirements and historical practice, all matters of a material nature are presented by management to the Board for approval.

-The Board is currently comprised of nine directors, 78% of which are independent, effective as of the date of this Circular.
+The Board is currently comprised of eight directors, six of whom are independent, effective as of the date of this Circular.
 NI 58-101 defines an "independent director" as a director who has no direct or indirect "material relationship" with the issuer.
-A "material relationship" is as a relationship which could be, in the view of the board of directors of a company, reasonably expected to interfere with the exercise of a member's independent judgment.
-Each of Bernardo Alvarez Calderon, Patrick Anderson, Mélissa Desrochers, Murray John, Keith McKay, Amy Satov and Elijah Tyshynski are considered to be independent within the meaning of NI 58-101.
-José Vizquerra Benavides and John Burzynski are not independent as they are officers of the Corporation and/or officers of the parent of the Corporation within the last three years.
+A "material relationship" is a relationship which could be, in the view of the board of directors of a company, reasonably expected to interfere with the exercise of a member's independent judgment.
+Each of Bernardo Alvarez Calderon, Patrick Anderson, Mélissa Desrochers, Murray John, Keith McKay and Amy Satov are considered to be independent within the meaning of NI 58-101.
+José Vizquerra Benavides and John Burzynski are not independent as they are officers of the Corporation.